 Instructions on downloading this Zillions file:

-- Save the .zrf file in your Zillions of Games folder.
+- Extract the contents of the .zip file to your Zillions of Games folder

 This 'user submitted' page is a collaboration between the posting user and the Chess Variant Pages.
 Registered contributors to the Chess Variant Pages have the ability to post their own works, subject to review and editing by the Chess Variant Pages Editorial Staff.